brittanyjat/UserSearch/README.md

 ### Testing
 1. Jest - JavaScript testing solution for any React project.
----
+2. Postman - Used to test, develop and document APIs by allowing users to quickly put together both simple and complex HTTP requests.

 ## Instructions

+### Searching
 1. Type part or all of the user's name you are searching for.
 You can search for Their first and/or last name.
 2. Queries are not case sensitive.

-⋅⋅* example: considering the sample data below, if I were to search for 'Wi', both 'Rilo Lewis' and 'Willy Wonka' will be returned as they both have 'wi' in their name.
++ example: considering the sample data below, if I were to search for 'Wi', both 'Rilo Lewis' and 'Willy Wonka' will be returned as they both have 'wi' in their name.

 ### Sample Data